-Every day, wildlife and pets are in danger of being poisoned when homeowners, businesses or exterminators choose and owl.
+Every day, wildlife and pets are in danger of being poisoned when homeowners, businesses or exterminators choose species of hawk and owl.
 Rat poison also kills pet dogs and cats as well as scavengers like raccoons, skunks and opossums.
 Rat poison leads to a slow, painful death for all animals who are exposed to it, whether they consume the poison directly or eat the flesh of a poisoned animal.
 Death by Poison Rat poison is often used in bait stations, but the rodents do not die inside the stations.
-After eating the bait, rats and mice go back into the wild and can take more than a week to die.
+After eating the bait, rats and mice go back into the environment and can take more than a week to die.
 During that time they may return to the bait station and ingest many more times the lethal dose.
 Weakened from internal bleeding, poisoned rodents are a toxic ticking bomb for any animal who preys on them.
 No matter who uses it-professionals or homeowners-all types of rodent poison can sicken and kill wildlife and pets.
+2nd-generation anticoagulants:\ Brodifacoum Bromadiolone Difenacoum Difethialone 1st-generation anticoagulants: slower acting but no safer; widely available in stores Chlorophacinone Diphacinone Other toxic rodenticides:

+The Truth About Rat Poison Despite the claims of the pest control industry, there is no such thing as a "safe" rat poison.
+Dozens of scientific studies have found rat poisons in a wide variety of wildlife, including foxes, bobcats, coyotes, mountain lions, and every

-2nd-generation anticoagulants: Brodifacoum (brand names d-Con, Mouser, Ratak, Talon) Bromadiolone (Maki Mini Block, Contrac) Difenacoum (Di-Kill Rat Bait Blocks) Difethialone (First Strike, Hombre) 1st-generation anticoagulants: slower acting but no safer; widely available in stores Chlorophacinone (Ratol, Ground Force) Diphacinone (Wilco Ground Squirrel Bait, Ramik, TomCat) Other toxic rodenticides Bromethalin (Fastrac, Assault) Cholecalciferol (Terad3) In California, with a few exemptions (for medical production facilities and a few others), AB 1788, which went into effect Jan.1,2021, prohibits use of these products.
+Bromethalin Cholecalciferol (Check labels for these active ingredients.) \ In California, with a few exemptions (for medical production facilities and a few others), AB 1788, which went into effect Jan.1, 2021, prohibits use of these products.
 If you see them in use, please report to your county agricultural commissioner.
 See our website for more information.
 Rodent-Proof Your Home or Business: Non-Toxic Pest Control Works!

-The Truth About Rat Poison Despite the claims of the pest control industry, there is no such thing as a "safe" rat poison.
-Dozens of scientific studies have found rat poisons in a wide variety of wildlife, including foxes, bobcats, coyotes, mountain lions, and every species of hawk

 Keep trash bins tightly closed, clean up refuse; remove pet food, spilled birdseed and fallen fruit.
 Seal cracks and crevices leading into your home.
 Use 1/4-inch metal mesh, not chicken wire, to block entry points.
 Trim foliage and tree limbs at least 2 feet away from sides and roof of house.
 Use snap traps or electronic zappers to catch any rodents remaining indoors.
 NEVER use glue or sticky traps-they kill songbirds and other nontarget wildlife.